Han Ga-in: Career

 Mainly categorized as a "CF star," Han wanted to change that misconception with her comeback in 2010.
 In Bad Guy, she attempted to transform her image as a pure and innocent girl to a materialistic woman who dreams of climbing the social ladder at the expense of others.

 Han at the Seoul production sneak preview of Architecture 101 in 2012.

 2012 was the most successful year of Han's career yet.
 She first starred in period drama, Moon Embracing the Sun, in which she played the heroine, an amnesiac noblewoman-turned-shaman.
 The drama not only ranked number one in its time slot throughout its run but achieved a peak recorded viewer rating of 42.2%, thereby earning "national drama" status.
 This was followed by a leading role in romantic film Architecture 101, which got rave reviews and set a new box-office record as the highest-grossing Korean melodrama.
 Han also appeared on episode 87 of the popular variety show, Running Man.

 Han was managed by J. One Plus Entertainment from 2009 to 2011, and when her contract expired, she signed with Lee Byung-hun's agency, BH Entertainment in December 2012.

 In 2018, Han returned to the small screen after six years with mystery thriller Mistress.

 In February 2022, 4 years after Mistress, Han returned to television as a host of SBS talk show Circle House.
 In April 2022, she made a guest appearance in KBS2 reality-variety show 2 Days & 1 Night, in which her husband Yeon Jung-hoon is a fixed cast member.

+In September 2024, Han launched the YouTube channel 자유부인 한가인, where she shares videos featuring various aspects of her personal life and experiences.
+The channel has documented her participation in a variety of activities and challenges, including makeup transformations and other lifestyle-oriented content.